Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Summary and outlook

 Different mixing regimes have been classified by the Damköhler number.
-In our DNS, we received inhomogeneous mixing for the supersaturation of the cloudy air.
+In our DNS, we have an inhomogeneous mixing for the supersaturation field, ${\rm Da}_s>1$.
 It implies that regions are saturated much faster than they are mixed by the flow.
-For droplet evaporation process, a homogeneous mixing regime was obtained; in the bulk, droplets experience a rapid change of sub- and superstaurated, and thus well-mixed, regions along their pathways which cause ${\rm Da}_d < 1$.
-See also Fig. \ref{fig:individual_tracers}.
+For droplet evaporation process, a homogeneous mixing regime is obtained for the present parameter settings; in the bulk, droplets experience a rapid change of sub- and supersaturated regions along their pathways which cause ${\rm Da}_d < 1$.
+See again Fig. \ref{fig:Da_space}.

 Using Lagrangian approach allowed us to obtain stretching and compression by calculating FTLE for our Lagrangian tracers.
 The interdependence of stretching regions defined by highest absolute values of the third FTLE and regions with highest supersaturation are obtained from a joint distribution of $\lambda_3$ and $s$.
-We have seen that the aggregation model of scalar filaments can be applied in principle, similar to \cite{Villermaux2003,gotzfried2019comparison} even though the Schmidt numbers is much smaller and multiple folding thus unlikely, due to the short diffusion times.
-The statistics in the bulk of the cloud remains mostly Gaussian.
+We have seen that the aggregation model of scalar filaments can be applied in principle, similar to \cite{Villermaux2003,gotzfried2019comparison} even though the Schmidt numbers is Sc $\sim 1$.
+Multiple foldings of scalar filaments are however unlikely; the diffusion times are short and a viscous-convective range of scalar mixing is very small.
+The statistics of droplet size distribution in the bulk of the cloud remains Gaussian.
+Furthermore, the small Reynolds numbers of the present cases generated Gaussian distributions of $\lambda_3$.
+At higher Re, intermittency in the inertial cascade range will generate asymmetric distributions in correspondance with large-deviation theory.
 These studies are currently taken towards the cloud boundary where the entrainment of clear air into cloudy air proceeds and the droplet size distributions develop tails.
 The results with expected deviations from a Gaussian statistics will be reported elsewhere.

 \acknowledgments This work was supported by ITN CoPerMix.
 The project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement N°956457.
 Supercomputing time has been provided at the University Computer Center (UniRZ) of the TU Ilmenau.
 The authors also gratefully acknowledge the Gauss Centre for Supercomputing e.V. (https://www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (https://www.lrz.de).
 We thank Priyanka Maity and Dmitry Krasnov for discussions.